Fact-checking night 1 of the Republican National Convention

 The national average price for a gallon of regular gasoline was about $3.52 on Monday, according to AAA.
 When Biden was inaugurated, the national average was $2.39.

-Robinson also claimed that under former President Donald Trump, unemployment was “at a historic low.”
+Robinson also claimed that while Trump was president, unemployment was “at a historic low.”
 That was certainly true prior to the pandemic.
 For instance, in February 2020, the nation’s unemployment rate was at 3.5%, the lowest since the late 1960s.

 By comparison, the average monthly unemployment rate over the past decade was 4.8%.